lammps/lammps/doc/src/set.rst

        *image* nx ny nz
-         nx,ny,nz = which periodic image of the simulation box the atom is in any of nx,ny,nz can be an atom-style variable (see below) *bond* value = bond type for all bonds between selected atoms *angle* value = angle type for all angles between selected atoms *dihedral* value = dihedral type for all dihedrals between selected atoms *improper* value = improper type for all impropers between selected atoms *sph/e* value = energy of SPH particles (need units) value can be an atom-style variable (see below) *sph/cv* value = heat capacity of SPH particles (need units)
+         nx,ny,nz = which periodic image of the simulation box the atom is in any of nx,ny,nz can be an atom-style variable (see below) *bond* value = bond type or bond type label for all bonds between selected atoms *angle* value = angle type or angle type label for all angles between selected atoms *dihedral* value = dihedral type or dihedral type label for all dihedrals between selected atoms *improper* value = improper type or improper type label for all impropers between selected atoms *sph/e* value = energy of SPH particles (need units) value can be an atom-style variable (see below) *sph/cv* value = heat capacity of SPH particles (need units)